This delicious homemade pancake mix makes it easy to serve up fresh pancakes in the morning. (Or dinner!) Dairy-free and gluten-free options.

 Making the Pancakes

-Once you’ve stirred together your healthy homemade pancake mix, simply store it in the refrigerator.
+Once you’ve stirred together your delicious homemade pancake mix, simply store it in the refrigerator.
 (All those whole grains and flours prefer a cool environment–especially the flax meal, coconut flour, and almond flour).

 When you are ready to make pancakes, simply mix together the following in a bowl…